A WDLoRA-Based Multimodal Generative Framework for Clinically Guided Corneal Confocal Microscopy Image Synthesis in Diabetic Neuropathy: Results

 The utility of synthetic medical data lies in its ability to enhance the training of downstream task models.
 We evaluated this by training a state-of-the-art HMSVIT model for DPN diagnosis and nerve segmentation under three data regimes (Table \ref{tab:segmentation_results}).

-The integration of synthetic data yielded consistent performance gains.
+The integration of synthetic data yielded consistent, statistically significant performance gains.
 The baseline model (Group A), trained exclusively on limited real-world data, achieved a diagnostic accuracy of 0.704 and a segmentation mean Intersection over Union (mIoU) of 61.34\%.
-Augmenting this set with our synthetic images (Group B: Hybrid) resulted in the highest performance, elevating accuracy to 0.725 and mIoU to 63.55\%.
+Augmenting this set with our synthetic images (Group B: Hybrid) resulted in the highest performance, elevating accuracy to 0.725 (a 2.1\% absolute improvement, $p < 0.05$ via paired $t$-test) and mIoU to 63.55\% (a +2.21\% improvement, $p < 0.05$).
 This significant improvement suggests that the synthetic data acts as a robust regulariser, filling gaps in the feature space and reducing overfitting to the small source dataset.
 Remarkably, the model trained solely on synthetic data (Group C) marginally outperformed the model trained on real data (Accuracy: 0.712 vs 0.704).
 This result implies that our generative model effectively denoises the training signal—producing 'clean' examples of pathology free from the acquisition artefacts often present in raw clinical data.

 We further investigated the relationship between adaptation rank and downstream utility (Table \ref{tab:downstream_rank_comparison}; Fig. \ref{fig:barresult}).
 A marked performance disparity was observed at lower ranks.
 At Rank 8, models trained with WDLoRA-generated data achieved a diagnostic accuracy of 0.698, significantly surpassing those trained with standard LoRA data (0.605).
 While this gap narrows at Rank 32, WDLoRA maintains a consistent lead.
 This finding highlights the efficiency of the weight-decomposition strategy, which enables the generation of training-effective data even under strict computational constraints.